Classical algorithms for estimating expectation values in linear-optical circuits

-Finally, using a similar procedure, we extend our algorithm to near-Clifford circuits~\cite{bravyi2016improved, bravyi2019simulation} and show that we can efficiently estimate the expectation values of observables and any (marginal) output probabilities for these circuits within an additive error.
+Finally, we apply our method to near-Clifford circuits~\cite{bravyi2016improved, bravyi2019simulation} and show that we can efficiently estimate the expectation values of observables and any (marginal) output probabilities for these circuits within an additive-error.